 Discovery.
-Future advances will require treating the Earth as a system, including interactions between the physical environment and living systems.
-By bringing together wide-ranging academic disciplines and enhancing their resources, the College will catalyze this discovery process, resulting in:
+Critical advances in understanding require treating the Earth as a system, including interactions between the physical environment and living systems.
+By bringing together wide-ranging disciplines and programs that have many existing and potential linkages and enhancing their resources, the College would accelerate this discovery process, resulting in:

-- new knowledge, technologies, and solutions to address complex issues; and - the identification and development of unique methodological approaches and technical efficiencies across disciplinary and organizational boundaries.
+- fundamental advances in environmental and earth sciences; - new knowledge, technologies, and solutions to address complex issues; and - the identification and development of unique methodological approaches and technical efficiencies across disciplinary boundaries.

 Learning.
-The educational programs in the College will be unique and highly regarded because of the combination of academic rigor and advanced learning methodologies and the extent to which students routinely work, both individually and on interdisciplinary teams, under the close guidance of faculty and other professionals to address significant real-world research and application problems.
-The integration of the undergraduate and graduate educational experience into the faculty research and public service functions will make the College of the Environment a highly desired place to be for students and faculty alike because of:

-- opportunities to learn from and collaborate with some of the most influential thought leaders in their fields; and - unparalleled access and opportunity for student involvement in world-class research.
+The educational programs in a UW College of the Environment would be unique and highly regarded because they build on the strong foundation of existing educational programs in the possible core units.
+The combination of academic rigor and advanced learning methodologies and the extent to which students routinely work, both individually and on interdisciplinary teams, under the close guidance of faculty and other professionals to address significant real-world research and application problems are hallmarks of the programs currently in place.
+The integration of the undergraduate and graduate educational experience into the faculty research and public service functions would make the College of the Environment a highly desired place to be for students and faculty alike because of opportunities to learn from and collaborate with some of the most influential leaders in their fields.
+By bringing these quality programs together, the UW will be able to: